 Using Mage.exe to deploy an application that checks for updates programmatically

-Follow the instructions for deploying your application using Mage.exe as explained in http://www.adatum.com/MyApp, for example, your call to generate the deployment manifest might look like this:.
+Follow the instructions for deploying your application using Mage.exe as explained in Walkthrough: Manually Deploying a ClickOnce Application.
 When calling Mage.exe to generate the deployment manifest, make sure to use the command-line switch providerUrl, and to specify the URL where ClickOnce should check for updates.
-If your application will update from
+If your application will update from http://www.adatum.com/MyApp, for example, your call to generate the deployment manifest might look like this:

 Using MageUI.exe to deploy an application that checks for updates programmatically

-Follow the instructions for deploying your application using Mage.exe as explained in.
+Follow the instructions for deploying your application using Mage.exe as explained in Walkthrough: Manually Deploying a ClickOnce Application.
 On the Deployment Options tab, set the Start Location field to the application manifest ClickOnce should check for updates.
 On the Update Options tab, clear the This application should check for updates check box.